Mercedes-Benz 300 SL: Roadster

 Mechanically, the M198 engine power was boosted to 240 hp, and the rear suspension enhanced by lowering the swing axle's pivot point 87 mm below the differential centerline.
 The resulting notable improvements in handling and ride comfort were not lost on lead engineer, Rudolf Uhlenhaut, who had sought the design on the coupe but been rebuffed by the Mercedes board, which opted to utilize an existing inventory of approximately 3,000 axle units to offset the vehicle's already high production costs.

 Not only was the considerably more driver-friendly roadster easier to get in and out of, it was available with custom configured leather luggage to maximize trunk space gained by moving the spare tire beneath its floor and shrinking the fuel tank.

 Originally, the roadster came with a stowable soft top.
 In September 1958, an optional weatherproof hardtop became available.
 It proved such an attractive option that in spite of its considerable 1,500 Deutschmark price it proved the most popular option, so popular Mercedes began to offer the roadster without the soft top (for a 750 Deutschmark discount off its 1958 price of 34,000 Deutschmarks).

-Production ended in February 1963, after a run of 1,858 roadsters - the last Mercedes-Benz to be built on a separate frame.
+Production ended in February 1963, after a run of 1,858 roadsters - the last Mercedes-Benz car to be built on a separate frame.